grc-iit/DTIO/README.md

 # Configuration

-You should be able to intercept using LD_PRELOAD, make sure to set the environment variable DTIO\_CONF\_PATH to the path of your DTIO configuration file (e.g., /home/user/DTIO/conf/default.yaml), otherwise we won't be able to find it.
+You should be able to intercept using LD\_PRELOAD, make sure to set the environment variable DTIO\_CONF\_PATH to the path of your DTIO configuration file (e.g., /home/user/DTIO/conf/default.yaml), otherwise we won't be able to find it.

+# Debugging

+Debugging DTIO is a complicated task, please read DTIO/docs/debugging.md if you're interested in contributing to this project.

 # TODO LIST